bokane/JAX/README.md

 JAX
 ===

-Repository for R/QTL scripts developed by the JAX ISCB proram @ NCSSM
+Repository for R/QTL scripts in development by the JAX ISCB program @ NCSSM

-I have saved a line of code.
-Test.

-I also deleted one character from the original file.